 Single and Giving

 I work in the nonprofit sector so it could be a given that I like to give to charity.
-And, when I was single, like many, I tended to give to those charities with which I had a relationship.
+And, when I was single, like many, I tended to give to those nonprofits with which I had a relationship.
 If I branched out, it was mostly because my brother asked any presents to be charitable donations.
-(A reminder, I work at the Charities Review Council, picking a charity with my informed giving lens is a given.)
+(A reminder, I work at Charities Review Council, picking a nonprofit with my informed giving lens is a given.)

 Giving as a Couple